Adjust the volume up or down

 A ’70s amp in a box

 The Getaway Driver is an amp-in-a-box type pedal with just three dials – Volume, Bite (tone) and Gain.
 While the pedal adds its vintage vibe on all amplifiers, it really excels when used with the amplifier’s clean channel, even ones with a bright cap.
-It also makes a great clean boost, with low Gain and high Volume pushing amps over the edge into classic overdrive.
+It also makes a great clean boost, with lower Gain and higher Volume settings pushing amps over the edge into classic overdrive.

 The gain structure is produced using single-ended JFET circuitry running in Class A, just like a valve amp.
 The input buffer, output buffer and Cab Sim are handled using op-amps, using a charge pump to give 18v of headroom.